 2.1.
 The procedure includes the evaporative emissions test and two additional tests, one for the ageing of carbon canisters, as described in paragraph 5.1. of this Annex, and one for the permeability of the fuel tank system, as described in paragraph 5.2. of this Annex.
 The evaporative emissions test (Figure A1/4) determines hydrocarbon evaporative emissions as a consequence of diurnal temperature fluctuations and hot soaks during parking.

 2.2.
-In the case that the fuel system contains more than one carbon canister, all references to the term "canister" in this UN GTR will apply to each canister.
+In the case that the fuel system contains more than one carbon canister, all references to the term "carbon canister" in this UN GTR will apply to each carbon canister.

 3. Vehicle

 The vehicle shall be in good mechanical condition and have been run-in and driven at least 3,000 km before the test.
 For the purpose of the determination of evaporative emissions, the mileage and the age of the vehicle used for certification shall be recorded.
 The evaporative emission control system shall be connected and functioning correctly during the run-in period.
+An aged carbon canister shall not be installed during the run-in period.

-A carbon canister aged according to the procedure described in paragraph 5.1. of this Annex shall be used.
+A carbon canister aged according to the procedure described in paragraphs 5.1. to 5.1.3.1.3. inclusive of this Annex shall shall not be installed before the start of 6.5.1.

-4. Test equipment
+4. Test equipment, calibration requirements and intervals

+Unless stated otherwise in this paragraph, equipment used for testing shall be calibrated before its initial use and at appropriate service intervals thereafter.
+An appropriate service interval shall be either equipment manufacturer recommendation or according to good engineering practice.

 4.1.
 Chassis dynamometer

-The chassis dynamometer shall meet the requirements of paragraph 2. of Annex 5 to UN GTR No. 15.
+The chassis dynamometer shall meet the requirements of paragraphs 2. to 2.4.2. inclusive of Annex 5 to UN GTR No. 15.

 4.2.
 Evaporative emission measurement enclosure

-The evaporative emission measurement enclosure shall meet the requirements of paragraph 4.2. of Annex 7 to the 07 series of amendments to UN Regulation No. 83.
+The evaporative emission measurement enclosure shall meet the requirements of paragraph 4.2. of Annex 7 and paragraph 2. of Appendix 1 to Annex 7 to the 07 series of amendments to UN Regulation No. 83.

 4.3.
 Analytical systems

-The analytical systems shall meet the requirements of paragraph 4.3. of Annex 7 to the 07 series of amendments to UN Regulation No. 83.
+The analytical systems shall meet the requirements of paragraph 4.3. of Annex 7 and paragraphs 3. to 3.2. inclusive of Appendix 1 to Annex 7 to the 07 series of amendments to UN Regulation No. 83.
 Continuous measuring of hydrocarbons is not mandatory unless the fixed volume type enclosure is used.

 4.4.
 Temperature recording system

-The temperature recording shall meet the requirements of paragraph 4.5. of Annex 7 to the 07 series of amendments to UN Regulation No. 83.
+The temperature recording system shall meet the requirements of paragraph 4.5. of Annex 7 to the 07 series of amendments to UN Regulation No. 83.

 4.5.
 Pressure recording system

-The pressure recording shall meet the requirements of paragraph 4.6. of Annex 7 to the 07 series of amendments to UN Regulation No. 83, except that the accuracy and resolution of the pressure recording system defined in paragraph 4.6.2. of Annex 7 to the 07 series of amendments to UN Regulation No. 83 shall be:
+The pressure recording system shall meet the requirements of paragraph 4.6. of Annex 7 to the 07 series of amendments to UN Regulation No. 83.

-(a) Accuracy: ±0.3 kPa

-(b) Resolution: 0.025 kPa

 4.6.
 Fans